 6.10.1 Introduction

 This solution addresses key issue # 3 (security for AI/ML model storage and sharing) considering that the consumer (NWDAF containing AnLF) and the producer (NWDAF containing MTLF) can be different vendors.

-Editor's Note: Clarification on whether and how this solution addresses the second requirement is FFS.
+The second requirement of the key issue is about enabling the ML model storage to ensure that the NFc is authorized by the NFp to retrieve the model.
+According to this solution, the NFp retrieves a one-time URL from the ADRF and then shares the one-time URL with the NFc.
+To be able to access to the model, the NFc has to know the one-time URL, which implies that the URL has been shared with the NFc by the NFp after authorization of the NFc by the NFp.

 6.10.2 Solution details

 The steps of the procedure depicted in Figure 6.10.2-1 are explained below.